White-Whale-Defi-Platform/migaloo-docs/gitbook/general/intro.md

 Skip helps sovereign blockchain protocols supercharge their user experience, interoperability, and value capture with its vertically integrated product suite.

 - **IBC 7**
-An interchain bridge allowing safe tranfer of assets accross chain that have Inter Blockchian Communication (IBC) enabled.
+An interchain bridge allowing safe tranfer of assets accross chain that have Inter Blockchain Communication (IBC) enabled.

 - **SDK46**